IceCreeper28/BlenderRenderFarm_legacy/README.md

+# PROJECT DISCONTINUED
+I HAVE STOPPED WORKING ON THIS PROJECT AND TOGETHER WITH MY COLLEAGUE WE ARE CURRENTLY REBUILDING IT FROM SCRATCH OVER HERE: https://github.com/IceCreeper28/BlenderRenderFarm/

 # BlenderRenderFarm

 > This program is currently in a very early development step.
 Currently this repository exists only for me to not forget this project idea.